-- (a) indicate when an Evidence Portfolio is being submitted in respect of an eligible staff member who is a new and emerging researcher; and - (b) if you consider that an Evidence Portfolio is likely to be assigned a quality category of R or R(NE), you must not submit that Evidence Portfolio.
+- 5.1 You must indicate when an Evidence Portfolio is being submitted in respect of an eligible staff member who is: - (a) a new and emerging researcher (in accordance with the criteria specified by us4); and/or - (b) a Māori or Pacific staff member (in accordance with the criteria specified by us). - 5.2 If you consider that an Evidence Portfolio is likely to be assigned a quality category of R or R(NE), you must not submit that Evidence Portfolio.